Orthogonal Dualities of Dynamic Stochastic Higher Spin Vertex Models, using the Drinfeld Twister: Main Results

+{ Fix $q$, and take a limit of $c$ such that $q^c \to 0.$ In this limit, the duality becomes orthogonal:

-\begin{corollary} The dynamic stochastic higher spin vertex model $\mu$, with asymmetry to the left, is dual to a (non--dynamic) stochastic higher spin vertex model $\xi$ with asymmetry to the right, with respect to the duality functions:
+\begin{corollary} The dynamic stochastic higher spin vertex model $\mu$, with asymmetry to the right, is dual to a (non-dynamic) stochastic higher spin vertex model $\xi$ with asymmetry to the left, with respect to the duality functions: